manoj652/squeezeCNN/README.md

 The program read from the webcam with the '0' url by default.
 You can change this by simply overriding one line of the main file.

+Some macros can be used to manage the program.
+* MULTITHREAD allow multithreading.
+* ISPLAY_STREAM allow the stream to be displayed.
+It is to be disabled on systems without a GUI.
+* VERBOSE display more stdout output.
+* EBUG display sensitive debugging informations.

 ## Command lines attributes